 By saving, even a small amount, you are saying "Yes I can go to college or technical school!"

 Ask Around about Scholarships - Ask Everyone

 - Churches, service clubs (like Rotary), social clubs (like Elks, or Eagles) and your parent's employer may have grants or scholarships.
 Ask around and keep a list.

-- Some competitions give college saving certficates as prizes (like bowling leagues, beauty pagents and many others).
+- Some competitions give college saving certificates as prizes (like bowling leagues, beauty pageants and many others).
 Stash those certificates in a safe place - they're real money.

 - Look at the website of the college you want to attend.
 It will have a scholarship page with information.